Mixture of Experts based Multi-task Supervise Learning from Crowds: Problem Formulation

-We can observe that the solution to MLC problem does not directly address TI problem.
+We can observe that the solution to the MLC problem does not directly address the LC problem.
 Therefore, we provide two approaches to tackle this issue.
 The first approach is to identify an oracle worker $w_{oracle}$ based on the distribution of workers.
 We then consider the labels provided by this oracle worker as the ground truth, that is,

 The second approach considers the sparsity characteristic of crowdsourced data, where workers do not annotate every item.
 Consequently, we can utilize the results of MLC to generate a new dataset for inference.
 The new crowdsourced data can be defined as follows: